-Gas Boilers: What are heat pumps and how much do they cost?
+Heat pumps: What are the alternatives to gas boilers?

 - Published

-No new gas boilers should be sold from 2025 in order to meet environmental goals for the middle of the century, according to the International Energy Agency (IEA) think tank.
+With soaring gas prices, some people are looking into alternatives for staying warm in the home.

-But why are they a problem - and what alternatives are available?
+It fits with government policy that no new gas boilers should be sold from 2025 in order to meet environmental goals for the middle of the century.

 What's wrong with my gas boiler?